 You then have the opportunity to attend the five-day hands on residential part of the course.

 Q How much hands on is involved?

-In line with GDC guidelines and as with any reputable implant course you will need to become proficient in the fundamentals of implantology.
-The course is unique as this can be done online at your own pace and at a time convenient to you with no travel costs or time away from clinical practice.
-The residential part of the course is highly practical with lots of hands on over the five days, and you then can progress to clinical mentoring and support to develop your clinical skills and implant career.
+In line with GDC guidelines and as with any reputable implant education you will need to become proficient in the fundamentals of implantology.
+The training is unique as this can be done online at your own pace and at a time convenient to you with no travel costs or time away from clinical practice.
+The residential part of the dental implant course is highly practical with lots of hands on over the five days, and you then can progress to clinical mentoring and support to develop your clinical skills and implant career.

 Q I have no experience placing implants or very limited experience in oral surgery will that be an issue?

 We will guide you through the fundamentals and by the end of the residential course you should be aware if you are competent to place dental implants, or you may prefer to just restore or refer.

 Q If I have problems finding patients can you allocate them for me?